[by Greg Perry]

 - If I will not be eating any fish this day, then before going to my office, I’ll take one of these sets, depending on the rotation (I rotate a lot of the best brands to keep my body from adapting too much to the same thing): 2 Mercola krill oils or 2 Pure Encapsulations EPA/DHA essentials or 2 of Dropi’s amazing pure icelandic cod liver oil.

 Note: No breakfast whatsoever.
-Absolutely no proteins or carbs hit my system until noon or later.
+Absolutely no proteins or carbs hit my system until around noon (or later).

 - Arrive, drink a couple of cups of cold, Berkey-filtered water.